MatteoIorio11/IRS/lab0/Phototaxi/phototaxi.md

 1. *angle*: the angle of the sensor in radian
 2. *value*: the amount of light that the sensor has detected, it is important to say that the range of value is [0, 1].

-In order to use the light information from the sensors and guide the robot towards the source of light, I have divided the 24 sensors into 4 different groups, where each group has exactly 6 different sensors:
+In order to use the light information from the sensors and guide the robot towards the source of light, all the sensors were divided into 4 different groups, where each group has exactly 6 different sensors:

 ```lua
 DIRECTIONS = {